 De Clario went to some length, trying to reconcile wave and particle theories of light, in the service of his colour-music-chakra code.
 At the sixth chakra, located behind the forehead, violet light held sway.
 Its effective vibrations, atomic in scale, were deemed to reach beyond the spectrum into the ultra-violet realm of the invisible.
-These wavelengths caused a photo-electric effect, generating electric currents in the surfaces they fell on.
-De Clario was not the first to notice it - in the 1830's, Mrs. Mary Somerville, author of "Mechanism of the Heavens", used to amuse the painter Turner by magnetising needles with purple light.
-By 1905, Albert Einstein had formulated T=HV-W, to express how the energy of photo-electrons increased with higher-frequency light; twenty years later, his photon theories were commonly accepted.
+These wavelengths caused a photoelectric effect, generating electric currents in the surfaces on which they fell.
+De Clario was not the first to notice strange behaviour at the violet end of the spectrum: Mrs. Mary Somerville, author of "Mechanism of the Heavens", used to amuse the painter Turner in the 1830's, by magnetising needles with purple light.
+Even earlier, in 1801, Johann Ritter had noticed that silver chloride was blackened when exposed to the high frequency light.
+(His ‘chemical rays’ extended well beyond the region of visible violet, and were soon dubbed ‘ultra-violet’.)
+Albert Einstein pondered on the photoelectric effect in 1905, and formulated E=hf-W to express how the energy (E) of liberated electrons increased with the frequency (f) of incident light.
+Years later, Einstein received a Nobel Prize for his theory, which helped establish the science of quantum mechanics.
+The term ‘photon’ is used, at this level, to describe the intimate interactions of light and colour.
+A thing-that-is-not-a-thing, the photon holds sway over the behaviour of the entire electromagnetic field, from radio waves to gamma rays, not just the narrow band of frequencies visible to the human eye.

 Some scientists in Queensland have recently explored the possible effects of lack of light; gloomy skies would cut down UV radiation, resulting in vitamin D deficiencies that can lead to rickets or that could stunt the development of the nervous systems in foetuses and young children.
 Long-term studies noting the effects of latitude, El Nino, and generally overcast weather have found a statistical correlate in the number of births of schizophrenics.
 De Clario failed to enlist these observations to support his thesis; likewise, a negative side effect of too much UV light falling on the skin - the production of melanoma - went unnoticed.
 Undaunted, he praised the salutary effects of UV on melatonin.
 He presumed a chemistry was provoked by photo-electricity, stimulating melatonin secretion by the pineal gland within the brain (Australians might anticipate a national consciousness-raising with thinning of the ozone layer and increasing levels of UV radiation).